Table of Contents

-The viral infection causes infiltration of white blood cells especially histiocytes, neutrophils, plasma cells and lymphocytes which ultimately lead to swelling inside trachea, larynx and then large bronchi.
+The viral infection triggers the infiltration of white blood cells especially histocytes, neutrophils, plasma cells and lymphocytes which ultimately lead to swelling inside trachea, larynx and then large bronchi.
 The swelling obstruct the airway partially, leading to narrowing of airwayand worsens the case by heavily involvement in breathing during exercises and other vigorous physical activities resulting in a turbulent noisy inspirational airflow termed as stridor.

 Epidemiology of Croup